eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

         }
     ]

 If we instead want to trigger a subscription based on when an artifact has reached the confidence level of 'SUCCESS' we can write the below expression for our condition:

-    confidenceLevels[?name=='dummy_1_stable'] && confidenceLevels[?value=='SUCCESS']
+    {
+        "jmespath": "confidenceLevels[?name=='dummy_1_stable'] && confidenceLevels[?value=='SUCCESS']"
+    }

 the exact same condition can also be written like below:

-    confidenceLevels[?name=='dummy_1_stable' && value=='SUCCESS']
+    {
+        "jmespath": "confidenceLevels[?name=='dummy_1_stable' && value=='SUCCESS']"
+    }

-If you want to include both of these conditions in the same subscription, (i.e. you want to know when the aggregation contains information about both published artifact locations and have reached the specified confidence level) the subscription will look like the below json structure:
+If you want to include both of these conditions in the same subscription, (i.e. you want to know when the aggregation contains information about both published artifact locations AND have reached the specified confidence level) the subscription will look like the below json structure:

     "requirements" : [